WAUthethird/quixel-megascans-scripts/README.md

 # Quixel Megascans Scripts
 A collection of Python scripts to facilitate claiming and downloading the *entire* [Quixel Megascans](https://quixel.com/) collection before it becomes [fully paid in 2025](https://www.unrealengine.com/en-US/blog/fab-content-marketplace-launches-in-october-publishing-portal-opens-today).

-# Update: October 22, 2024
+# Update: December 1st, 2024
-[Fab](https://www.fab.com), Epic's single replacement for a number of their asset marketplaces and libraries (including Quixel) has just been released!
-With this release, all assets may be claimed in a single click [here](https://www.fab.com/megascans-free).
+[Fab](https://www.fab.com), Epic's single replacement for a number of their asset marketplaces and libraries (including Quixel) is available.
+All Quixel assets may be claimed in a single click [here](https://www.fab.com/megascans-free).
+Make sure to do it before the end of the year!
+You can also claim all legacy Quixel assets on Quixel.com before the end of the year, which I also recommend doing as I do not have a download script for Fab available at this time.
+This is because Fab has an absolutely atrocious method of downloading Quixel assets compared to Quixel.com, and I simply do not want to deal with it until an official API has been released, at the very least.
-I will be adding a new version of [download_all_assets.py](download_all_assets.py) updated for Fab as soon as possible.

 ## Requirements
 - **Python 3.12 or higher** (3.11 and prior do not work!)